 The Dayton Foundation says that donations have come from all over the world and many major gifts are still pending.

 “From organizations holding fundraisers, to individuals walking in off the street to drop off donations, the outpouring of support to GDDRF has been amazing.”
 Michael M. Parks, president of The Dayton Foundation, said.
 “We only anticipate the needs of those individuals affected by the tornadoes will continue to grow.
-Thanks to the generosity of our donors and individuals in the community, we will have resources to support non-profit organizations that are helping those impacted by the tornadoes to get back on their feet not just today, but in the months and years ahead.”Grab the FREE WDTN News App for iPhone or Android.
+Thanks to the generosity of our donors and individuals in the community, we will have resources to support non-profit organizations that are helping those impacted by the tornadoes to get back on their feet not just today, but in the months and years ahead.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.